 The Mission

 There are eight bear species left on Earth.
 Each one lives in a different ecosystem facing a different crisis.
-No conservation photographer has built a dedicated body of work across all eight.
+The world is starting to pay attention — but attention alone doesn't protect them.